joseflaviojr/transmod/README.md

 **Main reference:** DIAS JÚNIOR, J.F.S.; ALVES, R.; COMMES, T. [A module-based approach for evaluating differential genome-wide expression profiles](https://doi.org/10.1109/BRACIS.2016.069).
 In the 5th Brazilian Conference on Intelligent System ([BRACIS](http://cin.ufpe.br/%7Ebracis2016/)).
 Recife, PE, Brazil, October 9-12, 2016.

-## Library installation
+## Package installation

-This library was developed and tested only on version 3.3.1 of R platform.
+This package was developed and tested only on version 3.3.1 of R platform.

 Since *transmod* is still under development, it is not yet available on [CRAN repository](https://cran.r-project.org/).